 Given an exceptional collection, we can relate their monodromy Lagrangian Floer cohomology to the standard Floer cohomology of variation images using Theorem \ref{thm:var} (3). \begin{thm}[See Corollary \ref{cor:HF and FS}] For an exceptional collection $(L_1,\cdots,L_m)$, we have

-\end{thm} This asymmetric formula is interesting for two reasons.
-First, it sharply contrasts $HF^*_\rho$ with the usual Floer cohomology $HF^*$: the former on this collection is directed while the latter is symmetric by the Poincar\'e duality isomorphism
+\end{thm} This formula is interesting for two reasons.
+First, the formula shows that $HF^*_\rho$ is not symmetric in its arguments, as seen in Theorem \ref{thm:var}-(1).
+This is different from the usual Floer cohomology $HF^*$, which is symmetric due to the Poincar\'e duality isomorphism

-Also, this formula reminds us of the very definition of Fukaya-Seidel category.
+Moreover, this formula reminds us of the very definition of the Fukaya-Seidel category.
 The morphisms between distinguished collection of vanishing cycles are defined to be zero in an opposite ordering, which reflects the fact that $\hom^*_{FS}(V_i, V_j)$ is a Floer theory between thimbles of $V_i$ rather than $V_i$ themselves.
-Even though the definition of $HF^*_\rho$ is not directed, when we choose a special collection of objects, $HF^*_\rho$ on this collection can be directed and behaves like Fukaya-Seidel category.
-If one knows a vanishing result along one direction, then the monodromy Floer cohomology in the other direction is determined by the usual Floer cohomology via the variation $\mathcal V$.
+Even though the definition of $HF^*_\rho$ is not directed, for a special choice of objects, $HF^*_{\rho}$ on this collection can be directed and behaves like Fukaya-Seidel category.
+If a vanishing result is known in one direction, then the monodromy Floer cohomology in the opposite direction is determined by the usual Floer cohomology via the variation $\mathcal V$.

 The final question we ask is therefore the following inverse problem.
 Given a singularity $f$, a choice of Morsification $\tilde{f}$ and vanishing paths determines a distinguished collection of vanishing cycles denoted as $\{V_i \}_{i=1}^\mu$.
 Is there an exceptional collection of non-compact Lagrangians $\{K_i\}_{i=1}^\mu$ with respect to $HF^*_\rho$ such that $\mathcal{V}(K_i) \cong V_i$?